 In ancient Chinese culture, the reishi mushroom symbolised success, well being, divine power and longevity.
 Ok, you might be thinking that sounds a little bit over the top for a fungi – but we’re here to tell you that the almighty reishi mushroom lives up to the hype.

-The reishi mushroom has many talents, although truth be told, it’s not celebrated for it’s bitter taste.
-But don’t let that deter you for a moment - because this famous fungi is bursting at the spores with extraordinary benefits.
+The reishi mushroom has many talents, although truth be told, it’s not celebrated for its bitter taste.
+But don’t let that deter you, because the benefits of reishi mushroom are impressive.

 Let’s take a closer look…